-- Plan1.
-At the time of writing this SCI, examination of the Thaxted Neighbourhood Plan has been completed and a referendum on the plan is intended to be arranged in early 2019.
-Thaxted Neighbourhood Plan was made in February 2019 after a successful Referendum on 25 January 2019. - 5.11 If the referendum votes in favour of the plan, it will join those documents that make up the Development Plan for Uttlesford. - 5.12 The Council has a number of adopted SPDs.
-More information on these can be found on the planning policy page of the Council's website2.
+- Radwinter Neighbourhood Plan.
+Thaxted Neighbourhood Plan was made in February 2019 after a successful Referendum on 25 January 2019. - 5.11 If the referendum votes in favour of the plan, it will join those documents that make up the Development Plan for Uttlesford. - 5.12 The Council has a number of adopted SPDs which are available on the Council website.
+More information on these can be found on the planning policy page of the Council's website1.
 The Planning and Compulsory Purchase Act (2004) (as amended) also requires the Council to maintain a timetable for the preparation and review of the development plan.
-This is referred to as a Local Development Scheme (LDS).
+This is referred to as a Local Development Scheme (LDS) and is available on the Council website.
 Uttlesford's current LDS can be found at: